The Possibility of Acadian Prisoners on Devils Island, Halifax Harbour, in the Period 1755-1768

 h.
 Pointe-du-Diable (July 8-10, 1769)

-It is possible that there was an Acadian prisoner refugee settlement on this point of land nearest to Devils Island.
-It would be close to the Acadians who may have been fishing out of Devils Island, close to the Eastern Battery where the rations were distributed (but not too close), and would have better access to mainland resources (such as day-jobs in Dartmouth for the women) than would be the case for people actually resident on Devils Island.
-(Perhaps more questions for further research.)
+It is possible that there was an Acadian prisoner / refugee settlement on the point of land nearest to Devils Island.
+(Further research may shed light on this.)
+It would be close to any Acadians who may have been fishing out of Devils Island, close to the Eastern Battery where the rations were distributed (but not too close), and would have better access to mainland resources (such as day-jobs in Dartmouth for the women) than would be the case for people actually resident on Devils Island.
+In that era, the main community of “Dartmouth” was centred more to the south of what is the downtown today.

-The earliest date that Jacques Deveau could have gone to Devils Island would be the fall of 1762 (other Acadian prisoners could theoretically have been sent there as early as 1760).
-If bilingual fish traders started referring to “Devault’s Island” (or Deval’s, etc.) around the Halifax fish markets—initially not intending to rename the whole island after him, but meaning the island where he was fishing—the English speaking community probably would have made the linguistic jump to the name “Devil’s Island” rather quickly (as it has a natural catchiness, and could have started as a joke or a witticism).
+The earliest date that Jacques Deveau could have gone to Devils Island would be the fall of 1762 (other Acadian prisoners could theoretically have been sent there as early as 1759).
+If there was some now unknown French fisherman based on Devil’s Island at an early date, the fish traders around the Halifax fish markets may have started referring to “DeVille’s Island” (etc.)—initially not intending to rename the whole island after him, but just an informal reference to the island where his fishing was based.
+The English speaking community probably would have made the linguistic jump to the name “Devil’s Island” rather quickly (as it has a natural catchiness, and could have started as a joke or a witticism).
 With conditions as despicable as they likely were for the Acadians on the adjoining mainland, where it seems some were located by 1769 (and likely earlier), it would be all too poignant and ironic for the French speakers to resist subsequently picking-up on the linguistic twist of fate and refer to their own location as “Pointe-du-Diable” (Devil’s Point).

 This appears to be the extent of the available information regarding an association of Devils Island with the Acadian prisoners of the period 1755-1768.
 It is likely that Rameau’s informants told him about Acadian prisoners briefly held captive on Georges Island (Île Ronde) and possibly also about a much longer confinement, as fishermen, on Devils Island (Île Rouse).
 In collecting his notes together, Rameau may have inadvertently coalesced these two locations into one and mistakenly written its name as “l'île rouge”.
 Later historians, in reading “l'île rouge” in Rameau’s notes, have interpreted this as a reference to Île Rouse (Devils Island), which in the end may be partly correct, although also partly wrong as Rameau himself has apparently confounded it with the Acadian confinement on Île Ronde (Georges Island).